What to write in a birthday card

 We’ve all been there.
 It’s the night of our friend’s party, we’re already running late and still haven’t written the card!
 So often it’s the last thing we do before dashing out the door – scribble down some cliché or half-hearted hyperbole “Have a great day, you deserve it!” or “You’re the best, have the most amazing Birthday EVER!”.
 We don’t intend our words to be trite, but that’s how they read and — unless our friend is a pack-rat — our card (no matter how cute) is destined for the dump.
 Yet, with a little effort the humble card can outshine most gifts and be something our friend actually wants to keep.

-What humans crave most in life is deep connection to others.
+Studies show that what humans crave most in life is deep connection to others.
 Genuine words of appreciation penned by someone we love can help bolster those relationships.
-This is an opportunity to say something heartfelt and provide a rare tangible counterpoint to today’s fleeting interactions — frivolous likes and ambiguous reactji.
-There isn’t much space in most cards (100 – 150 words, max) so no-one expects an essay.
-Below are some techniques you can try to make those words more meaningful.
+A card is a rare opportunity to say something heartfelt and provide a tangible counterpoint to today’s fleeting interactions — frivolous likes and ambiguous reactji — something you can physically treasure.
+There isn’t much space in most cards (100 – 150 words, max) so no-one expects an essay, but there are some things you can try to make those words more meaningful, below is a short list of a few I personally find helpful.
 I’ve also included a few of my favourite cards saved over the years.

 Before putting pen to card, start a note of ideas in point-form and add to it whenever you have downtime.
 I like to use the Notes app on my phone so it’s always handy.
 The simple act of establishing intent and habit, even if it’s only for a couple of minutes a day for a few days, will start to generate ideas.